ustwo/ibeacon-demo/README.md

 ## Requirements

-- OS X
 - Xcode
-- dedicated 3rd party iBeacon hardware  e.g. Estimote or an iOS device that supports Bluetooth LE (for use as an iBeacon transmitter)
+- iBeacon transmitter: dedicated 3rd party iBeacon hardware  e.g. Estimote OR an iOS device running iOS 7 that supports Bluetooth LE

 ## Usage

-### Update
+### Update UUID

 If you are using dedicated 3rd party iBeacon hardware paste its UUID as the value of the <code>kBeaconIdentifier</code> constant

-Otherwise if you are using an iOS device as an iBeacon (transmitter) instead first generate a UUID for it by opening a Terminal on Mac and type the following command
+Otherwise if you are using an iOS device as an iBeacon transmitter instead first generate a UUID for it by opening a Terminal on Mac and type the following command

 <code>uuidgen</code>